bahrmichael/bahrmichael.github.io/_posts/2021-09-01-dynamodb-partial-recovery.md

 After clicking on the Restore button, you can configure how the table should be restored.
 The most important part is the date.
 It must be before, but should be close to the time when the first records were corrupted.
-If you mess this up, you can always retry.
+Don't worry if you mess this up, you can retry and patch records again.

 You may choose to restore the table without secondary indexes.
 Unless you know that you won’t need them, I suggest going with the default of restoring the entire table.